ypei23/word_ladder/README.md

 1. Update the `README.md` file so that the travis button points to your repo
 1. Implement the `word_ladder`, `verify_word_ladder`, and `_adjacent` functions so that all test cases in `tests/test_main.py` pass

+If all test cases pass, you will get full credit.
-~~Your grade will be the percentage of test cases that successfully pass in travis.~~ You will receive -1 point for each failing test case.
+If not all test cases pass, you will lose -4 points for the first failing test case and -1 points for each additional failing test case.

 ## Submission

 Submit the link to your forked repository on sakai.

-## Collaboration Policy

-**You are not allowed to look at another student's github repo.**

-All other forms of collaboration with other students are encouraged.
-You may use any other online resources you like to complete this assignment.